SteveTrewick/SerialPort/README.md

 it might work on iOS, dunno, haven't tried, maybe for bluetooth?
 Won't work on linux as is.

+This is an incomplete implementation as of the yet, particularly with regards to the full set of termios options and is highly experimental.
+Honestly, this whole thing got way out of hand while I was just building something to fling a couple of bytes at an Arduino so that I can trigger a radio PTT.

 ## PortManager

 Start by initing a PortManager, this will aloow you to enumerate and open serial ports.